joewalp/Jugglebot/environments/README.md

 wsl -d Ubuntu -e lsb_release --description
 ```

-If neither of the commands above indicates that some version of Ubuntu 24.04 (such
+If neither of the commands above indicates that some version of Ubuntu 20.04 (such
-as `Ubuntu-24.04` or `Ubuntu 24.04.1 LTS`) is registered, then you can proceed
+as `Ubuntu-20.04` or `Ubuntu 20.04.1 LTS`) is registered, then you can proceed
 to step 2.

 If either of the commands above indicates that you have a prexisting Ubuntu
-24.04 distribution, then you have to somehow provision a vanilla Ubuntu 24.04
+20.04 distribution, then you have a few options for how to proceed.
+If you just
+want to take a peek at the environment, you can specify Ubuntu-22.04 or
+Ubuntu-24.04 in step 3.
+However, these will install a different version of ROS2
+than is currently used in Prod.

+If you want to match Prod more closely, you have three fixup options to
-instance.
-As of this writing, it seems that Microsoft and Canonical have not
+provision a vanilla Ubuntu 20.04.
+As of this writing, it seems that Microsoft
-made it easy to acquire a tarball of a vanilla rootfs for Ubuntu 24.04 for WSL.
+and Canonical have not made it easy to acquire a tarball of a vanilla rootfs for
-Below are three options.
+Ubuntu 24.04 for WSL.

 #### Fixup Option 1 [RECOMMENDED].
-Move your Ubuntu 24.04 instance
+Move your Ubuntu 20.04 instance

 This option only relies on the wsl tool.
 The process looks like this: